freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 30.1

 That ouput is showing everything in this folder.
-There's just one thing, a `freeCodeCamp` folder...
-I wonder what's in there.
+There's two folders here.
+I wonder what's in that `freeCodeCamp` folder.
 Use `cd folder-name` to go into a folder. `cd` stands for "change directory".
 Change to the `freeCodeCamp` directory.

 #### HINTS